-Stacy Leeds serves as Dean and Professor of Law at the University of Arkansas School of Law in Fayetteville, Arkansas.
+Stacy Leeds has served as Dean and Professor of Law at the University of Arkansas School of Law since 2011.
 She holds law degrees from the University of Wisconsin (LL.M.) and the University of Tulsa (J.D.).
-She is also a graduate of Washington University in St. Louis (B.A.) and the University of Tennessee (M.B.A.).
+She is also a graduate of Washington University in St. Louis (B.A.) and the University of Tennessee (M.B.A).

 Dean Leeds has a strong record of public service.
-In 2011, she was appointed to serve a two-year term on the National Commission on Indian Trust Administration and Reform within the U.S. Department of the Interior.
-The commission will undertake a forward-looking, comprehensive evaluation of the United States Department of Interior's management and administration of nearly $4 billion in Native American trust funds and assets.
-She began a three-year term as Chairperson of the Cherokee Nation Gaming Commission.
+In 2011, she was appointed to the National Commission on Indian Trust Administration and Reform to conduct a forward-looking, comprehensive evaluation of the United States Department of Interior's management and administration of nearly $4 billion in American Indian trust assets.
+In 2013, she began a three-year term as Chairperson Cherokee Nation Gaming Commission.
 In addition to serving as a Justice on the Cherokee Nation Supreme Court (2002-2006), she is frequently tapped to provide conflict resolution in government and higher education sectors.

 At Arkansas Law, she teaches Property Law and American Indian Law courses.

 As a scholar, she has published over twenty articles, essays and book chapters.
 In 2013, she published the book Mastering American Indian Law, with Professor Angelique Townsend EagleWoman of the University of Idaho College of Law.

 Leeds is a citizen of the Cherokee Nation and currently the only American Indian dean of a law school.